Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Evaluating Sample Utility

 \textbf{Notation.} Let $D=\{s_i\}_{i=1}^n$ denote a dataset of $n$ samples drawn from a distribution $\mathcal{D}$ supported on the space $\mathcal{S}$.
 At training step $t$, model parameters $\theta_t$, are iteratively optimized using the dataset $D$.
 While our framework supports various training settings, we focus on supervised learning for clarity.
 We assume $\mathcal{S} = \mathcal{X} \times \mathcal{Y}$, where $\mathcal{X}$ is the input space and $\mathcal{Y}$ is the label space.
 Each sample $s_i$ can be expressed as $(x_i, y_i)$, where noise may be present either in the instance $x_i$ or in the label $y_i$.
 The empirical loss across all the samples is defined as $\frac{1}{n}\sum_{i=1}^n \ell(x_i, y_i)$, and each sample's gradient with respect to the model parameters $\theta_t$ is written as: $g_{i, t} := \nabla_{\theta_t} \ell(x_i, y_i)$.
 A standard update to model parameters is $\theta_{t+1} := \theta_{t} - \eta \frac{1}{b} \sum_{i=1}^{b} g_{i, t}$, where $\eta$ is the learning rate and $b$ is the batch size.

-\textbf{Mimic Score Calculation.} To evaluate whether a sample's gradient pulls the model in an undesirable direction, we use the weights of a pretrained reference model as our proxy guide.
-These reference weights, denoted by $\theta_{\text{ref}}$, are assumed reside in a more optimal part of the weight space, such that $\ell(\theta_{\text{ref}}) < \ell(\theta_t)$.
+\textbf{Mimic Score Calculation.} To evaluate whether a sample's gradient pulls the model in an undesirable direction, we use the geometry information from a pre-trained model's weights as our proxy guide.
+These reference weights, denoted by $\theta_{\text{ref}}$, are assumed to reside in a more optimal part of the weight space, such that $\ell(\theta_{\text{ref}}) < \ell(\theta_t)$.
 We use the vector from the current model's weight space $\theta_t$ to $\theta_{\text{ref}}$ to measure each sample utility in approximating a better weight configuration ($\theta_{\text{ref}}$).
-These weights can be layer-specific, e.g., model weights in the last layer, which usually store more informative features~\cite{ghiasi2022vision, gandelsman2023interpreting}.
+In practice, these weights can be layer-specific, e.g., model weights in the last layer, which usually store more informative features than earlier layers~\cite{ghiasi2022vision, gandelsman2023interpreting}.

-Reference weights can be obtained either by training a model on a (hold‑out) dataset until it meets the desired performance~\cite{lin2024rho, mindermann2022prioritized}, if resource permits, or, more efficiently, by using an existing well‑trained public model, which sidesteps both data‑access constraints and costly training.
+Reference weights can be obtained either by (i) training a model on a relatively small, hold-out dataset until it meets the desired performance~\cite{lin2024rho, mindermann2022prioritized}, if resource permits, or working on new domains where no pre-trained weights exist; (ii) or, more efficiently, by using an existing well‑trained public model, which can sidestep \emph{both data‑access constraints and costly training}.

-The vector pointing toward reference model's weights, at training step $t$, is represented by $v_t := \theta_{\text{ref}} - \theta_t$.
+At each training step $t$, we define a \emph{time-varying} vector that points toward the reference model weights, given by $v_t := \theta_{\text{ref}} - \theta_t$.
 We examine how each sample's negative gradient $-g_{i, t}$, intended for updating model weights, aligns with vector $v_t$.
-We measure this alignment degree by considering both the direction and magnitude of the negative gradient.
+We measure this alignment degree by considering both the direction and strength of the negative gradient.
 Specifically, we compute the projection length of $-g_{i, t}$ onto $v_t$, yielding an alignment score $m_{i,t}$, computed as follows

-This alignment score, named \emph{mimic score}, reflects \emph{\textbf{how much a sample can drive the model closer to a preferred weight space.}} A sample having a lower mimic score suggests it has limited utility in guiding effective weight updates, making it a potential candidate for exclusion from future training.
+This alignment score, named \emph{Mimic Score}, reflects \emph{\textbf{how much a sample's directional compatibility can drive the model closer to a preferred weight space.}} A sample having a lower mimic score suggests it has limited utility in guiding effective weight updates, making it a potential candidate for exclusion from future training.